 PSI5-based pedestrian sensor testing

 In recent years, there has been an increase in the use of the peripheral sensor interface in automotive sensor applications.
+Read our discussion on how to test PSI5 sensors.

 What is PSI5?